Alzheimer’s Disease A Prion Disease

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions and prion disease.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.

-In June 2012, Prusiner confirmed that Alzheimer’s, Parkinson’s, Huntington’s and even ALS are prion diseases.
+In June 2012, Prusiner confirmed that Alzheimer’s disease, Parkinson’s disease, Huntington’s and even ALS are prion diseases.
 Other prion diseases include Creutzfeldt-Jakob disease (CJD) in people, mad cow disease in livestock and chronic wasting disease (CWD) in wildlife.
 The variations in disease progression could be due to genetics in the patients or mutations in the prion, not different diseases entirely.

 The scientific name for prion disease is Transmissible Spongiform Encephalopathy (TSE).
 The operative word is “transmissible.”

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”

 Additional research has determined that the prion pathogen spreads through feces, saliva, blood, mucus, milk, soil, water and the tissue of infected animals and humans.
 If a single person with prion disease discharges bodily fluids or feces into a public sewer system, that sewage system is permanently infected and the amount of contamination will multiply and intensify daily.
 Everything discharged from that sewage system—reclaimed water and biosolids—can spread the contamination even further.